sebastienrousseau/shokunin/content/index.md

 logo_width: "181" ## The logo width of the site.
 logo: "https://kura.pro/shokunin/images/titles/title-shokunin.webp" ## The logo of the site in SVG format.
 name: "Shokunin (職人)" ## The name of the site. (max 64 characters)
+offline_page: "/offline/index.html" ## The offline page of the site.
 permalink: "https://shokunin.one" ## The url of the site.
 rating: "general" ## The rating of the site.
 referrer: "no-referrer" ## The referrer of the site.